franciscoIt/AI-Web-Scrapper/README.md

 ## Requirements

-To run this application, ensure you have the following installed:
+To run this application, ensure you have the following installed or downloaded:

 - Python 3.7 or higher
 - [Ollama server](https://ollama.com/download)
 - [ChromeDriver for Selenium](https://googlechromelabs.github.io/chrome-for-testing/#stable)

-Install the necessary Python packages using pip:
+- Necessary Python packages.
+Installation using using pip:

 ```bash
 pip install -r requirements